Help develop touch, sight, smell, taste, and hearing with these sensory activities for babies.

 14. Point out body parts in the mirror

 When you are in front of the mirror, point to the parts of your baby’s body and name them out loud so they can identify their reflection and continue with this wonderful stage of self-discovery.

 15. Crawling over or under objects

-With this, your baby develops their perception of different elements at home and increases their ability to move.
-You can make a small obstacle course using cushions, furniture, etc. so that your little one can crawl while going over or around the objects.
+Make a small obstacle course using cushions, furniture, etc. so that your little one can crawl while going over or around the objects.
 This will help build your child’s coordination and spatial awareness.

 16. Introduce new textures